Manufacturing Process Execution

 Business Benefits of FactoryLogix Manufacturing Process Execution

-Consolidate shop-floor support functions at each station into one interface for simplicity, efficiency, and cost savings.
+Consolidate factory shop-floor support functions at each station into one interface for simplicity, efficiency, and cost savings.
 FactoryLogix production line management software delivers paperless, quality, traceability, and process verification through a user-configurable interface.
-Total scope and depth of functionality to support line operators (once only possible through costly customization) is now out-of-the box with a variety of production planning tools available.
+Total scope and depth of functionality to support line operators (once only possible through costly customization) is now out-of-the box with a variety of manufacturing production planning tools available.

 Screen Shot Gallery

 FactoryLogix Shop Floor Control Features

 Ensuring the right document is in use at each work station demands constant management, and overlooking that can lead to product rework or scrap.
 Beyond revision control, operators need detailed and searchable documentation to build quality product.
-FactoryLogix meets both these challenges.
+FactoryLogix meets both these challenges with manufacturing work instructions.
 Visual documentation created in the NPI module is dispatched automatically to each workstation under revision control and presents searchable, interactive multimedia documentation targeted perfectly where and when it is needed.

 Critical assembly processes demand both control and evidence that an operator’s work was performed correctly.
 For a given instruction step, operators may need to record a setting value, acknowledge the step was performed, have an inspector or inspectors confirm the work meets spec, and/or provide photographic evidence of the completed step.
 FactoryLogix provides this support, fluidly guiding the operator through their sequential build process, enforcing capture of the required steps, and providing evidence of the work performed as part of the unit’s build history.